BlockBuilderJoe/BlockBuilder-API/README.md

 - **Target API** - Returns Bedrock target selectors and arguments from a prompt.

 ## Getting Started Guides:
-- [Builder API](builder/Builder%20API.md) - How to use the Builder API
+- [Builder API](builder/Builder%20API.md) - How to use the Builder API.
-- [Understand API](understand/Understand%20API.md) - How to use the Understand API
+- [Understand API](understand/Understand%20API.md) - How to use the Understand API.
-- [Command API](commands/Command%20API.md) - How to use the Command API
+- [Command API](commands/Command%20API.md) - How to use the Command API.
-- [Syntax API](syntax/SyntaxAPI.md) - How to use the Syntax API
+- [Syntax API](syntax/SyntaxAPI.md) - How to use the Syntax API.
-- [Target API](target/TargetAPI.md) - How to use the Target API
+- [Target API](target/TargetAPI.md) - How to use the Target API.

 ## How it is used in BlockBuilder AI
 ![BlockBuilder AI](img/BlockBuilderAI.png)